mciantyre/mock-smbus-arduino/README.md

 ## mockphysicalsmbus

-A sketch to make an Arduino pretend as if it's an SMBUS-compliant battery.
+A sketch to have an Arduino pretend as if it's an SMBUS-compliant battery.
 Hook the Arduino up to hardware that accepts an SMBUS battery, and it will respond with values when queried.
 Values are runtime-configurable.

 ## Getting started